The Volunteer Experience

 Our students receive supervision from Phillips Academy faculty members and on-site volunteer supervisors.
 Most of our off-campus volunteers work directly with an organization's volunteer coordinator.
 On-campus volunteer endeavors are supervised by Phillips Academy faculty volunteers.

-Student leadership is one of the basic foundations of the Community Service Program.
-Each year approximately 30 student Program Coordinators take on the responsibility of leading our volunteer programs.
+Student leadership is one of the basic foundations of the Community Engagement Program.
+Each year approximately 30 student coordinators take on the responsibility of leading our volunteer programs.
 These students coordinate after school tutoring sessions, youth science clubs, elderly buddy programs, adult citizenship tutoring, special needs buddy pairings, and youth literacy initiatives.
 A list of all of our programs can be found here.